JHUISI/charm/doc/source/cryptographers.rst

 Reusable Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Perhaps you are developing a new scheme that relies on existing building blocks such as block ciphers, hash functions, secret sharing and etc, do not reinvent the wheel!
 Charm was designed with reusability in mind and to aid cryptographers in easily composing their schemes based on existing constructions.
-Charm has a growing toolbox of resuable components that might simplify your scheme development.
+Charm has a growing toolbox of reusable components that might simplify your scheme development.
 If the component you are looking for does not exist in Charm, then once you implement it consider contributing it back to the project for others to leverage.
 The end goal is to come up with a comprehensive toolbox that all can reuse.
 See the :ref:`toolbox` section for a detailed list.

 Testing & Benchmarking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have implemented your scheme, the next step is to test and benchmark.
-There are two possibile approaches: either define a test routine that executes the algorithms in your scheme via test vectors if they exist and/or embedding the test routine as a docstring in your scheme's class definition.
+There are two possible approaches: either define a test routine that executes the algorithms in your scheme via test vectors if they exist and/or embedding the test routine as a docstring in your scheme's class definition.
 See examples in the ``schemes`` package.

 There are several benchmark flags you should be aware of such as: ``RealTime``, ``CpuTime``, ``Add``, ``Sub``, ``Mul``, ``Div``, and ``Exp``.
 Here is an example to demonstrate use of the Charm benchmark interface for the EC setting: